broadinstitute/ega_submissions/README.md

 ./docker_build.sh
 ```

 If you're not already logged in via gcloud, you will have to run `gcloud auth login` first and login via your Broad account.
+See directions [here](https://cloud.google.com/sdk/docs/install) for installing the gcloud CLI.
+See directions [here](https://cloud.google.com/docs/authentication/gcloud) for authenticating with gcloud.

 Sometimes, it is helpful to view the contents of the Docker image.
 To do this, we can simply SSH into the image:
 ```bash